 Areas of Expertise

 Prof. Peter Feaver hosts ambitious European 'Staff Rides' where students role play military and war-period characters alongside faculty and military experts to learn the stakes of war.
+Watch:

 In this episode of the Policy 360 podcast, Peter Feaver says it’s time to critically examine the country’s grand strategy: